-3) Connect the iTunes to your iPhone again to see if it’s successful.
+3) Connect iTunes to your iPhone again to see if it’s successful.

-A correct driver enables the successful contact between the iTunes and your iPhone on the Windows.
-Once the error pops up, update your iPhone driver to make it correct on the Windows:
+A correct driver enables the successful contact between iTunes and your iPhone on Windows.
+Once the error pops up, update your iPhone driver to make it correct on Windows:

 If you’re not confident playing around driver manually, or if you want to save much time, you can do it automatically with Driver Easy.